civicforge/biodata-cli/docs/index.md

-# BioData CLI

-Welcome to the official documentation for BioData CLI.
+# Welcome to BioData CLI

+BioData CLI helps conservationists and researchers work with messy, undocumented spatial datasets.

+> Learn how to install, use, and extend it.